-- STEP 1: Start the SmarTracks Diagnostics software. - STEP 2: Connect a sensor to your PC using the USB cable.
+STEP 1: Start the SmarTracks Diagnostics software.

+STEP 2: Connect a sensor to your PC using the USB cable.

-NOTE: It does not matter which sensor you connect to the PC, the names are saved centrally on the software.
+NOTE: It does not matter which sensor you connect to the PC, the names are saved centrally on the software, not on the sensor.